Lewis-Clayton/dcled_ruby/README.md

 ==========
 This has not been tested thoughly so if you have any issues let me know dcled_ruby@l.ew.is

-Fonts are curently very limited the current version only uses capitalised leters, numbers and a select few non-aphanumeric characters.
+Fonts are curently very limited.
+The current version only uses capitalised leters, numbers and a select few non-alphanumeric characters.
 In time this will grow.
 Feel free to contribute :)

 This is an example of an F. 0 = on.
 Array 1 is always 1 and the last element of the array is always 1.
 Fonts work best as 7x5.